sridharan31/daily-fresh-hosur/SUPABASE_MIGRATION_COMPLETE.md

 ## 🚀 Migration Overview

-This document provides a complete step-by-step guide to migrate your Daily Fresh Hosur e-commerce app from Firebase to Supabase.
-The migration includes all backend functionality with enhanced features for the Tamil Nadu market.
+This document provides a complete step-by-step guide to the migration of Daily Fresh Hosur e-commerce app from Node.js backend to Supabase.
+The migration includes full integration with Supabase's database, authentication, and real-time features.

 ## 📋 Migration Checklist